 Special Enrollment Period

-Californians Affected by the Pandemic Can Still Apply for Coverage
+Californians Affected by the COVID-19 Pandemic Can Still Apply for Coverage through the declared National Public Health Emergency

 During this time of national crisis, we know that thousands of people are affected by income and job loss, leaving many Californians without health insurance.
 To get covered, call us at (800) 650-0922 to see if you’re eligible.